SnowFireWolf/GPT-thinking-tunning/README.md

 ## Why Use English?

 All thinking content in the "Thinking Area" is written in English.
 Why?
-Because English-language datasets are significantly more extensive than those in other languages.\
+Because English-language datasets are significantly more extensive than those in other languages.
 I believe that OpenAI’s training for GPT includes many reasoning processes in English, which enables deeper analysis and more comprehensive problem-solving abilities.

 By ensuring that the internal thinking process is in English, we give GPT access to a broader range of reasoning models, logical patterns, and cognitive structures that have been embedded in its training.

 ---

-## Setting How would you like ChatGPT to respond?
+## Setting: How Would You Like ChatGPT to Respond?

 You can set your GPT by a special name.
 Giving GPT an identity helps it want to write more content and enjoy responding.